igorservo159/ads2-ufrn/U1T5/README.md

 ![UFRN Bike Network Graph](./ufrn_network.png)

-### Using centrality metrics to start answering the key question
+### Using centrality metrics analysis to start answering the key question

 To address the question, we analyze the **top central nodes** in the network using four centrality metrics: **Degree**, **Closeness**, **Betweenness**, and **Eigenvector**.
 By focusing on the top nodes for each metric, we can identify key nodes and intersections between these metrics.